CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/MWLayer/BB_In_Car_Wallet_Payments_and_Orchestration.md

 ## Description
 <!-- General Description of the BB -->
-Secure and convenient payment system framework for vehicles
+Secure and convenient payment system framework for vehicles.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->